isomerpages/govtech-lpa-acp/pages/How Do I Speak To My Family About This.md

                         <label for="accordion_1">
                             <input class="toggle" id="accordion_1" name="accordion" type="radio">Letting loved ones know of your decisions in your LPA &amp; ACP
                             <div class="inner">
-                            <p>These conversations may be difficult especially if you and your family don’t typically speak about affairs of this nature.
+                            <p>These conversations may be difficult especially if you and your family don’t typically speak about affairs of this nature.</p>
-                            Below is a step-by-step plan on how to have these conversations.
+                            <p>Below is a step-by-step plan on how to have these conversations.
 Every individual and family is different so feel free to adjust the plan accordingly.</p>
                                 <ul>
                                     <li><strong>Plan Your Setting</strong><br>
                                         <p>Schedule a quiet moment with your loved ones letting them know the agenda.
 This allows them to be in the right headspace to discuss the matter instead of brushing the conversation aside.
 Be sure to give them context ahead of time so that they aren’t anxious about the conversation.</p>